12 Ideas For 2019 Year-End Planning With Stock Compensation (Part 1)

 Podcast included: In addition to reading this article, you can listen to our podcast on year-ending planning.
 For other podcasts, see the podcast section of this website.

-The changes in the Tax Cuts & Jobs Act (TCJA), which took effect at the start of 2018 (see the related article), impact stock compensation, including:
+No major tax changes occurred in 2019.
+The reforms in the Tax Cuts & Jobs Act (TCJA), which took effect in 2018 (see the related article), continue to affect stock compensation, including:

 - modification in the income tax rates and income ranges for each bracket, including a reduction in the top rate